greatertomi/movatic/README.md

 - React
 - Docker

+## Instruction

+- Make sure you have docker installed on your machine
+- Execute `docker-compose up` in the CMD to run the project.

 ## Implementation plan

 Having an up to date data of all bike sharing systems around the world is important and below are my thoughts on how to make that happen.